ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ## Determination of the Organizational Domain For Relaxed Alignment {#determine-org-domain-relaxed}

-DMARC evaluation for relaxed alignment is highly sensitive to errors in the determination of the organizational domain if the RFC5322.From domain does not have a published policy.
+DMARC evaluation for relaxed alignment is highly sensitive to errors in determining the organizational domain if the RFC5322.From domain does not have a published policy.
 If an incorrectly selected organizational domain is a parent of the correct organizational domain, then relaxed alignment could potentially allow a malicious sender to obtain DMARC PASS.
 This potential exists for both the legacy [@!RFC7489] and current methods for determining the organizational domain, the latter described in (#organizational-domain-discovery).

-This issue is completely avoided by use of strict alignment and publishing DMARC records for all domains/sub-domains used as RFC5322.From domain in an organization's email.
+This issue is entirely avoided by the use of strict alignment and publishing DMARC records for all domains/sub-domains used as RFC5322.From domain in an organization's email.

 For cases where strict alignment is not appropriate, this issue can be mitigated by periodically checking the DMARC records, if any, of PSDs above the organization's domains in the DNS tree and (for legacy [@!RFC7489] checking that appropriate PSL entries remain present).
 If a PSD domain publishes a DMARC record without the appropriate psd=y tag, organizational domain owners can add psd=n to their organizational domain's DMARC record so that the PSD record will not be incorrectly evaluated to be the organizational domain